 Before entering public service, Justice Huddle practiced law at Baker Botts L.L.P., where she handled litigation matters ranging from individual personal injury cases to complex commercial and shareholder disputes and appeals.
 She was admitted to the firm’s partnership in 2008.
 In 2011, Justice Huddle was appointed by then Governor Rick Perry to serve as a justice on the Court of Appeals for the First District of Texas.
 She was then elected to that office in 2012.
-During her tenure at the First Court of Appeals, Justice Huddle authored over 400 reasoned majority opinions and worked with her colleagues to dispose of many hundreds more appeals.
-Justice Huddle returned to Baker Botts as a partner in 2017, to resume her practice in commercial litigation and appeals.
+During her tenure at the First Court of Appeals, Justice Huddle authored more than 400 reasoned majority opinions and worked with her colleagues to dispose of many hundreds more appeals.
+Justice Huddle returned to Baker Botts as a partner in 2017, resuming her practice in commercial litigation and appeals.
 She served as the Partner-in-Charge of the firm’s Houston office beginning in 2018.

 Justice Huddle has long been engaged in the community, in bar activities, and in mentoring younger lawyers.
 She is a member of the American Law Institute, a Fellow of the Texas Bar Foundation, and a Fellow of the Houston Bar Foundation.
 While in private practice, she served as a member of Texas’s Judicial Compensation Commission.
 In 2018, she received the Houston Bar Association Appellate Section’s award for Outstanding Judicial Service and Leadership.
 She was named a Woman on the Move by Texas Executive Women in 2019.
 She has served as a member of the board of directors of the Greater Houston Partnership, the Houston Area Women’s Center, and the Kinkaid School Investments Foundation.

 Justice Huddle and her husband, Greg, have two teenage daughters.